sibelius-notes/sibelius-notes.github.io/markdown/1199md/music270_review.md

 1. When a tone is common to two or more successive chords, retain it in the same voice.
 2. Otherwise, move each voice to the nearest available chord tone.

+### Completing the Homophony
+*Use your ear and your eye before your pencil*.

+# Chapter 9 - Melodic Dialogue

 # Chapter 12 - Tonic Confirmation '